 These unique succulents are fantastic additions to your garden, but it’s important to note that care needs to be given when handling these plants.

 That said, the agave plant as many characteristics that draw gardeners to succulents in the first place.
-There are extremely drought tolerant, deer resistant, accompany other succulents very well, and can be a great addition to any outdoor succulent garden in the Southwest United States.
+There are extremely drought tolerant, accompany other succulents very well, and can be a great addition to any outdoor succulent garden in the Southwest United States, especially if you are in need of a deer resistant succulent.

 So that’s the long and short.
 Agave is the succulent used to produce official Mezcal.
 It’s delicious, hip, trendy, and a good way to switch up your Friday night.
 The agave plant used to produce it also look pretty cool in your succulent garden.